Low-energy effective description of dark $Sp(4)$ theories: Chiral Lagrangian for degenerate fermion masses

 \section{Chiral Lagrangian for degenerate fermion masses}

 In this section, we assume that the two fermion states $u,d$ carry degenerate masses $m_u=m_d = m$ in the UV.
 First, we analyse the mass spectrum of Goldstone bosons in isolation from additional, external interactions.
 Second, we construct the chiral Lagrangian for vector and axial-vector excitations of the theory.
-Third, we explore the various options for gauging (part of) the low energy spectrum with an Abelian \uone\ factor.
-This opens the possibility to couple the theory through the associated gauge boson to the Standard Model.